stbere/belly-button-challenge/README.md

 Sources

 The data used in this project was collected by the Public Science Lab, Department of Applied Ecology at North Carolina State University.
-The dataset can be accessed and viewed here.
+The dataset can be accessed and viewed here: http://robdunnlab.com/projects/belly-button-biodiversity/results-and-data/